lboynton/puppet-ejabberd/README.md

 ### ejabberd::contrib::module

 Installs a module from the contrib repository.
+Note that you will also need to add the module to your ejabberd.cfg config file to enable it.

 ```puppet
 ejabberd::contrib::module { 'mod_rest': }